K1rakishou/Fuck-Storage-Access-Framework/README.md

 don't then create them (or something similar that requires a lot of file operations).
-It's so slow that even in google example they use [hacks](https://github.com/android/storage-samples/blob/master/ActionOpenDocumentTree/app/src/main/java/com/example/android/ktfiles/CachingDocumentFile.kt#L25) in their examples to make it faster.
-Well this library use hack as well to make even more fast.
+It's so slow that even in google example they use [hacks](https://github.com/android/storage-samples/blob/master/ActionOpenDocumentTree/app/src/main/java/com/example/android/ktfiles/CachingDocumentFile.kt#L25) to make it faster.
+Well, this library uses hacks as well to make it even more fast.
 Basically if you need to make lots of file operations the fastest way to do this is to read the whole directory (with files/sub-directories an all the metadata like file names/file sizes etc) at a go into a Tree structure and do all the necessary operations on it.
 This is what snapshots are